arefxv/account-abstraction/README.md

-# AccountAb-straction: A Minimal Account Abstraction Solution Supporting Ethereum and zkSync
+# AccountAbstraction: A Minimal Account Abstraction Solution Supporting Ethereum and zkSync

 This repository implements a robust and secure account abstraction contract designed for Ethereum and zkSync networks.
 Built with the Foundry framework, it leverages modularity and efficiency to handle user operations effectively.